 I mixed 1/16tsp (0.25g) of baking soda with 3/4 tsp water (3g) and stirred it into my lotion.
 Afterwards I got a much better reading.
 If you find that for some reason your lotion has a higher pH, you can bring it back down by mixing in a tiny amount of citric acid.
 Make sure to mix any powders in a tiny amount of hot water before you stir it in though.

-How to use Rose Petal Body Cream
+Rose Petal Skin Cream

-This rose petal body cream is thick and creamy and perfect for moisturizing hands and body.
+This rose petal skin cream is thick and creamy and perfect for moisturizing hands and body.
 It may be a bit too thick to use on your face but I’ve just tried and like the feeling.
 If your skin is feeling tired and dry, this is the cream for you.